Passing your wealth on to future generations

 Why is it important to start planning Inheritance Tax early?

-By planning ahead, you can significantly mitigate your Inheritance Tax bill, while also ensuring you have enough money to live and enjoy life now.
+By planning ahead, you can significantly mitigate your Inheritance Tax liability, while also ensuring you have enough money to live and enjoy life now.

-Our expert financial advisers can help create a succession plan to pass on your assets most effectively, and work with you to reduce or manage your future Inheritance Tax bill.
+Our expert financial advisers can help create a succession plan to pass on your assets most effectively, and work with you to reduce or manage your future Inheritance Tax liability.

 Trusts come in different forms and can be used to protect your assets and minimise tax efficiently, while allowing you to influence how they’re managed and who will benefit from them.
 Life insurance can also be set up in a trust, so that the money can be accessed immediately to pay an Inheritance Tax bill.